-Tier II relief is considerably more limited than that available under Tier I. It is available for issuer self-tender offers subject to Rule 13e-4, third-party tender offers governed by Regulation 14D, tender offers subject to the provisions of Regulation 14E only, and also covers certain areas of frequent conflict between US and foreign regulatory requirements.
+Tier II relief is considerably more limited than that available under Tier I. It is available for issuer self-tender offers subject to Rule 13e4 as well as third-party tender offers governed by Regulation 14D, and covers certain areas of frequent conflict between US and foreign regulatory requirements.